Synthesis of Data Word Transducers: Unbounded Synthesis

 Consider a transition $(p,\sigma,\phi,\asgn,q)\in \delta$.
 Given a formula $\alpha_E$ as defined above, one can decide whether the formula $\alpha_E \Rightarrow \phi$ is valid or not.
 If this is the case, then we add the following transition to $\delta'$:

-where $C'$ is defined as follows: two registers $r,r'$ are in relation w.r.t. $C'$ if and only if one of the following cases holds: \begin{itemize} \item they are in relation in $C$, and not in $\asgn$ \item they are both in $\asgn$ \item $r$ belongs to $E$ and $r'$ belongs to $\asgn$, or vice versa. \end{itemize}
+where $C'$ is defined as follows: two registers $r,r'$ are in relation with respect to $C'$ if and only if one of the following cases holds: \begin{itemize} \item they are in relation in $C$, and not in $\asgn$ \item they are both in $\asgn$ \item $r$ belongs to $E$ and $r'$ belongs to $\asgn$, or vice versa. \end{itemize} First, observe that since $A$ is complete on its input states, so is $A'$ and property~(\ref{itm:completeInput}) holds.
+Moreover, by definition, $A'$ satisfies property~(\ref{itm:testsMaxConsist}).

-Observe that by definition, $A'$ satisfies item $(3)$ of the definition of good form.
-In order to obtain property $(2)$, one can add, for each symbol $\sigma\in\inalph$, transitions to the sink state with a test expressing that no other $\sigma$-labelled transition can be satisfied.

-It is easy to show by induction that runs of $A$ and runs of $A'$ avoiding the sink states, starting in the initial configurations, are in bijection.
-In addition, we can prove the two following properties: \begin{itemize} \item every run of $A'$ reaching some configuration $((p,C),\tau)$ satisfies $C=[\tau]$, \item for every sequence of consecutive transitions $t_1\ldots t_n$ of $A'$ starting from the initial state of $A'$ and avoiding the sink states, there exists an execution of $A'$ along this sequence. \end{itemize} The second property follows from the first one, together with the fact that only valid transitions are defined in $A'$ (we check validity of the choice of the data value w.r.t. the test labelling the transition).

-As a consequence, in order to trim $A'$, it is sufficient to eliminate states that are non-accessible.